mattcone/bus-o-matic/README.md

 ## Contributing

-This is my first Ruby gem, so I'd appreciate you reporting issues or creating pull requests.
+I'd appreciate you reporting issues or creating pull requests.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)